It’s the most important living document your organisation will have. Here’s how to get it right.

 Each company is different, and a key asset like your employee handbook should reflect that.

-There are all sorts of templates online that you could use.
+There are all sorts of templates and and employee handbook examples online that you could use.
 However, if you want your handbook to encapsulate your vision as a company and the way you work, a simple copy-and-paste job from a standardised employee handbook template won’t do.

 When writing the employee handbook for your small business, take the time you need to make it really yours — use your own tone of voice and make sure each section speaks to your company culture and reflects your identity.